willwade/AACDataSet/README.md

 # AACDataSet

-**WIP: New Commonsense-Enriched Pipeline (April 2025)**

-- All enrichment and batch generation is now handled in `batch_output_enriched/enrich_and_batch.py`.
-- This pipeline leverages the [ATOMIC10x](https://allenai.org/data/atomic-2020) commonsense knowledge graph to generate more natural, varied, and context-aware AAC conversation prompts.
-- The approach is inspired by the SODA project (https://huggingface.co/datasets/allenai/soda), using relation-aware prompt construction for richer scene generation.
-- The previous `substitutions_enriched` directory and scripts are now obsolete and have been removed.
-- See `batch_output_enriched/enrich_and_batch.py` for the latest code and workflow.

----

 A comprehensive dataset of synthesized Augmentative and Alternative Communication (AAC) conversations for adults with ALS/MND, focusing on realistic communication scenarios using eye-gaze, direct selection, and headmouse with keyboard-based systems.

 **Warning**: This dataset contains simulated conversations and should not be used for real-world applications without proper validation and testing.
 The data is intended for research purposes only.
 Its ALL WIP and not yet verified. - we are using the English-GB data as a test case for now.
 Other data really exists as a proof of concept but needs work.